Posted - July 2, 2013 | Updated: August 16, 2015

 Young Avengers' Hawkeye on the left just outshines everybody on this panel don't you think?
 Unfortunately, she'll get severely wounded during the battle.

-During the battle, the Wasp loses control, she becomes gigantic.
+Suddenly, the Wasp loses control, she becomes gigantic.
 The Skrulls have turned her into a human bomb.

 There's nothing to be done but for Thor to warp here out of there.